kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I go to the beach every afternoon.
 - I feel like I'm being followed.
 - I walk up to the area of the beach that has a restaurant and a bar.
 - The bar plays Back to Black while two people who look like the trumpet teacher and Ana walk by.
+It's not them because I saw these two previously sitting on a white scarf on my walk to the end of the beach.
+- The man opens the scarf to the air above his head, in a similar way that I did [in April](april.md#followed-on-the-beach) another time I was followed on my beach walk.
 - This sort of thing goes on continuously, any time I leave the house.
 - I can't believe people have nothing else to do with their lives.
 - It's all set ups and contrived events designed to terrorize me.